 Trying to make more feathered friends?
 We researched over 25 bird seed options before buying and testing the best 8 mixtures side-by-side.
 Our lawn and garden experts sorted through the seeds to check their quality and weighed each feeder before and after hanging them every day to track which seeds the birds preferred.
 We also did our research to capture information about birds outside of our range and study season, too.
 Whether you want to give migratory species a place to rest and recharge, keep hummingbirds humming along all summer, or help overwintering birds make it through the cold months, we have a recommendation for you.

 Our home & garden experts are here to help you spruce up your backyard.
 Whether you're looking for the best charcoal grill or want to plant your own garden, we have the round-ups and in-depth reviews to help you pick the best products for your own yard.
-Of course, you'll want one of the best bird feeders on the market to go along with a bag of seed.
+Of course, you'll want one of bird feeders on the market to go along with a bag of seed.

 Appropriate Feeders: Any | Seeds included: Black-oil sunflower seeds